decacis/godot_oculus_platform/docs/functions/application.md

 //// admonition | application_launch_other_app(app_id : `String`, deeplink_options : `Dictionary`)
     type: abstract

 Sends a request to the Oculus Platform to launch another app.
 The `app_id` argument is the ID of the other app you wish to launch.
-The `deeplink_options` is **optional** and an example of the options is shown bellow.
+You can pass an empty `Dictionary` for `deeplink_options` and an example of the options is shown bellow.

 **Returns:** A `GDOculusPlatformPromise` that will contain a `String` with information about the request if fulfilled.
 The promise will error if the request couldn't be completed.